About the List

 Tucson Tamale Company: Tucson on E. Broadway

-Where To Take Out-Of-Town Visitors
+Historic Places To Take Out-Of-Town Visitors

-Ocotillo Cafe’: fine dining at our wonderful Desert Museum
+Ocotillo Cafe’: Fine dining at our wonderful Desert Museum.

-Pinnacle Peak: in Trail Dust Town on Tanque Verde Road just for the Wild West fun of it.
+Pinnacle Peak: In Trail Dust Town on Tanque Verde Road just for the Wild West fun of it.

 Wine List

-Grill at Hacienda del Sol: Tucson on Hacienda del Sol Road in the Catalina Foothills
+Grill at Hacienda del Sol: Tucson on Hacienda del Sol Road in the Catalina Foothills.